sebsto/meetup-crawler/README.md

 ### Meetup Scheduler and Meetup Crawler

-Before deploying the meetup scheuler and meetup crawlers lambda functions, you have to collect some IDs of the resources just created.
+Before deploying the meetup scheduler and meetup crawlers lambda functions, you have to collect some IDs of the resources just created.

 1. Prepare the SAM Template